-Go to Purchases and other costs in the next column.
+NO Go to Purchases and other costs below.

 The opening value of an item of stock must equal its closing value in the previous year.
-The total value of all stock on hand at the start of the year is equal to the amount shown as closing stock on your 2008 schedule.
+The total value of all stock on hand at the start of the year is equal to the amount shown as closing stock on your 2009 schedule.